hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

    #PBS -l walltime=2:00:00

-However, when submitting it with ``qsub``, you specify ``-l walltime=1:30:00``, the maximum walltime for your job will be 1 hour, 30 mintues.
+However, when submitting it with ``qsub``, you specify ``-l walltime=1:30:00``, the maximum walltime for your job will be 1 hour, 30 minutes.

 .. _interactive jobs: